Hattan-B/Digital-Control/README.md

 - This file is a simulink file and it shows how the three blocks are working simultaneously.
+- As you can see, there is a swithc connected to the BigSwitch port in each of the operational blocks- those are the IRsensors_block, the Control_Roomba block, and the Control_Wheel block- that control the sharing of the TCPIP object.

 ![Control_Roomba](https://github.com/tuf76885/Digital-Control/blob/master/Block_Pictures/C_R.png)

 - This block contains the algorithm to control the Roomba incase of any obstacles facing the Roomba.
+- For the SonarRanges port, use a constant block and creat a vector with six zeros and attach it to the port.
+This makes the Roomba compare all the values read by the IR sensors to the values of the vector and it allows it to decide whether a specific reading for one of the sensors is a zero or a one.